alyf-de/frappe_api-docs/README.md

 # OAuth2

 Use the header `Authorizaton: Bearer <access_token>` to perform authenticated requests.
-You can receive an access token by combining the following two requests.
+You can receive a [bearer token](https://tools.ietf.org/html/rfc6750) by combining the following two requests.

 ## POST /method/frappe.integrations.oauth2.authorize

 Get an authorization code from the user to access ERPNext on his behalf.

-Params:
+Params (in body):

 * client_id (string)